GreengageDB/gpbackup/README.md

 ### Test setup

-Required for Greenplum Database 6 or higher, several tests require the `dummy_seclabel` Greenplum contrib module.
+Required for Greengage Database 6 or higher, several tests require the `dummy_seclabel` Greengage contrib module.
 This module exists only to support regression testing of the SECURITY LABEL statement.
 It is not intended to be used in production.
 Use the following commands to install the module.

 ```bash
 pushd $(find ~/workspace/gpdb -name dummy_seclabel)